 At what temp does glass crack?

-The very first crack in the pane of glass will begin at one of the edges once there is a crack going through the pane.
-However, the ventilation accessible to the fire becomes compromised.
+The first crack in the pane of glass will begin at one of the edges once a crack goes through the pane.
+After that, however, the ventilation accessible to the fire becomes compromised.

 We can avoid cups, teaware, and mugs from breaking by following two guidelines: